AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Moving_Average_Convergence_Divergence_(MACD).md

 ## Adding indicator

-MACD indicator is added using {api:anychart.core.stock.Plot#macd}.macd(){api} method, it requires a mapping with value field in it:
+MACD indicator is added using {api:anychart.core.stock.Plot#macd}macd(){api} method, it requires a mapping with value field in it:

 ```
 // create data table on loaded data